By Cloudbeds

 Promotional rate plans

-Promotional rate plans are created based on your market or local area’s specific needs to either increase occupancy during slow periods or earn more revenue during peak periods.
+Promotional rate plans are created based on your market or local area’s specific needs to either boost occupancy rates during slow periods or earn more revenue during peak periods.

 You can capitalize on local attractions by creating special rates that incorporate other activities or amenities in addition to the cost of the guest room.
 You may have to do some networking to find local partners who are interested in working together on these packages.
 For example, a hotel in Banff may create a ‘Ski & Stay’ package that includes a pass to a local ski hill with a night’s stay.